-Ever since the tech boom, programmers have witness a tremendous shift of focus on how our audiences interact and consume content.
+Ever since the tech boom, programmers have witness a tremendous shift of focus on how our website audiences interact and consume web content.
 In the early years of the industry, software developers was mastered designing intuitive Graphical User Interface (GUI) for programs and applications.
-However, with the adoption of the Internet and mobile devices, the way designers and programmers look at interfaces and user experiences have changed.
+However, with the adoption of the Internet and mobile devices, the way web designers and developers look at interfaces and user experiences have changed.
 These design principles are better known as User Interface (UI) and User Experience (UX).

 What is UI/UX?